jeferal/point_net_suite/README.md

 Voxel grid downsampling divides the point cloud into a 3D grid of small cubes, also called voxels.
 Within each voxel, points are averaged to create a single representative point.
 The voxel size can be modified in order to adjust the density in the output point cloud.
 This method reduces the number of points while preserving to some extent the spatial structure of the data, it also helps in reducing noise and computational complexity.

+The voxel size is a critical parameter in this process, as it directly influences the level of detail and accuracy of the downsampled point cloud.
+A larger voxel size results in greater reduction of data, which can speed up computations and reduce storage requirements but may lead to loss of important details and structures.
+Similarly, a smaller voxel size retains more details but offers less reduction in the number of points, maintaining higher computational complexity and storage demands.

 Given a point cloud and a voxel size $v$:

 1. **Voxelization:**